35 Nearly Forgotten House Cleaning Tips from the Past

 Grandma knows all the best cleaning tips and tricks to save you time, money and effort.
 You'll want to stock up on vinegar and lemon juice.

 Summer’s heat can sometimes cause garbage cans to give off an unpleasant odor.
 Reader Michael Sienkowski of Norwich, Connecticut, says, “If you grow mint, cut a fresh sprig and place it in the garbage can every day.
 It keeps the can smelling fresh all season long.”
-Stay away from these cleaning tricks that don’t actually work.

 No more moths

 Keep moths away from your clothes with a natural solution.
 Reader Mrs. T. Peterson of Knife River, Minnesota says, “Make your own mothballs by mixing oil of cloves and oil of cinnamon, then soaking cotton balls in this mixture.
 Place the cotton balls in muslin bags and hang them in your closets.”

 Wash away dust

 Air vent covers are a hidden dirty spot in your home.
 Marge Grandy of Flippin, Arkansas, says, “I run all my metal heat and air conditioning vent covers through the dishwasher every spring and fall.
 It saves lots of time and does a better job than doing it by hand.”
 Here are other surprising things you didn’t know you could wash in your dishwasher.

 If you use a wood-burning stove, you can make your own humidifier.
 Therese DeVlieger of Davis Junction, Illinois, says, “Fill an old coffee can two-thirds full of water.
 Add cinnamon sticks, cloves, and orange peel and place it on the stove.
 When the water gets hot, it gives off a pleasant scent and gives the home extra moisture.”

 Keep cookbooks clean